Our guide to price increases for Plusnet Mobile plans

 |Monthly price from March 2017 to February 2018||£20.38 (which is £20 plus the 1.9% CPI taken in January 2017)|

 |Monthly price from March 2018 to February 2019||£20.93 (which is £20.38 plus the 2.7% CPI taken in January 2018)|

 When will you tell me that your prices are going up?

 We need to wait for the CPI Index rate to be published each January to work out the effect it'll have on your monthly plan price.
 But we'll always let you know before we increase our prices in June.

 Can I cancel my mobile contract because of these changes?

-If we're only putting up prices in line with the RPI and you choose to cancel because of that, you'll still need to pay any in-contract cancellation charges if you're still within your minimum term.
-This is because the amount we can increase your price by is fixed to any increase in RPI, we'll have made the price increase clear when you signed up and you'll have agreed to it in our Mobile Terms.
+If we're only putting up prices in line with the CPI and you choose to cancel because of that, you'll still need to pay any in-contract cancellation charges if you're still within your minimum term.
+This is because the amount we can increase your price by is fixed to any increase in CPI, we'll have made the price increase clear when you signed up and you'll have agreed to it in our Mobile Terms.